Skip to content

 Ablation Study

-Configuration Reasoning Performance Notes
+Configuration Reasoning Task Performance Description

-Vanilla CoT Baseline Standard chain-of-thought
+Vanilla CoT Baseline Standard Chain-of-Thought

-Refined CoT Improved Reflection and backtracking are helpful
+Refined CoT Gain Reflection and backtracking help

 Key Findings